hasielhassan/CyberOS/README.md

 We welcome fellow hackers!
 Whether you're a code wizard or a design guru, your help is appreciated.

+> 🛠️ **Technical Documentation**
+> Before diving into the code, please read the [Developer Contributor Handbook](./DEVELOPER_HANDBOOK.md).
+It explains the system architecture, event bus, and module structure in detail.

 1. Fork the repo.
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).